 All mountain bikes is not the term to cover every type of MTB as commonly thought by beginners.
 All Mountain MTBs and build for mountain riding and great for battling uphills and fast downhills.
 All mountain MTBs are for serious riders who love hard mountain trails.
 The set up is more technical than the standard trail bike, with rear gears and better suspensions.

 Fat mountain bikes are designed for going ‘off piste’ and riding through soft ground like sand, snow and heavy wet med terrains.
 They are used by adventure riders for riding where there are no dedicated MTB trails.

 Fat Mountain Bike Example

-- Shimano rear derailleur with 7 speeds makes hills easier to climb.
-Twist Shifters make it smooth and easy to change gears.
+- A Shimano rear derailleur with seven speeds makes hills easier to climb, while twist Shifters make it smooth and easy to change gears while riding.

-- Threadless headset is adjustable and lightweight alloy rims are strong but keep the weight down.
+- The threadless headset is adjustable for riders of different heights.
+For added speed and performance, the strong, lightweight alloy rims keep the weight down.

 Downhill Mountain Bike